USDA-ARS-GBRU/GuideMaker/README.rst

 Usage
 ---------

---help, -h            	Show this help message and exit.
+-h, --help		Show this help message and exit.

---gbkfile, -i		    A ``.GBk``, ``.GB`` file or files.
+-i, --gbkfile		A ``.GBk``, ``.GB`` file or files.
 Supports single or multiple genome files with single or multiple chromosomes.
 Required.

---pamseq, -p			A short PAM motif to search for, may be use IUPAC ambiguous alphabet.
+-p, --pamseq		A short PAM motif to search for, may be use IUPAC ambiguous alphabet.
 Required.

---targetlength, -l      Length of the target sequence.
+-l, --targetlength	Length of the target sequence.
 Default is 22.

---strand, -s            Strand of DNA to search for PAM motif.
+-s, --strand		Strand of DNA to search for PAM motif.
 Default is forward.
 Options: {forward, reverse}.
 --lcp			Length of conserved sequence close to PAM motif.
 Default is 12.

---eds                   Unexcepted Levenshtein edit distance on the distal portion of target sequence from PAM motif.
+--eds			UnexceptedLevenshtein edit distance on the distal portion of target sequence from PAM motif.
 Options: {0, 1, 2, 3, 4, 5}.
 Default is 2.

---outfile, -o           The table of pam sites and data.
+-o, --outfile		The table of pam sites and data.
 Required.
 --tempdir		Specify the temp file directory.
 Default is None.
 --keeptemp		Should intermediate files be kept?
 Default is false.

---log		          	Log file.
-Default is predictPAM.log.
+--log			Log file.Default is predictPAM.log.
 --threads		Number of processor threads to use.
 Default is 1.

 Examples